drakkan/sftpgo/README.md

 ```
 The external program must finish within 60 seconds.

 If an error happens while executing your program then login will be denied.
-"Dynamic users modifications" and "External Authentication" are mutally exclusive.
+"Dynamic user modification" and "External Authentication" are mutally exclusive.

 Let's see a very basic example.
 Our sample program will grant access to the user `test_user` only in the time range 10:00-18:00.
 Other users will not be modified since the program will terminate with no output.